 With data array and bin arrays above, frequency returns an array of counts per bin.
 By wrapping the MAX function around this array result, we get the highest count, which is the longest winning streak.

 The MAX function then returns the maximum count.

 If you don't like fancy pants formulas that require a full page explanation to understand, you can always use a helper column with a simple formula, and apply MAX to the results.
 In this case, you can created a running count of wins with this formula in D4, copied down the column:

-The Excel FREQUENCY function returns a frequency distribution, which is a summary table that shows the frequency of each value in a range.
-FREQUENCY returns multiple values and must be entered as an array formula with control-shift-enter.
+The Excel FREQUENCY function returns a frequency distribution, which is a list that shows the frequency of values at given intervals.
+FREQUENCY returns multiple values and must be entered as an array formula...